hitergszf/Financial-Data-Display/README.md

-# financialdatadisplay
+# financial-data-display
- financial data display with Django
+A web project to display financial data with Django